Registration number 2174

 History

-WILLIAM RILEY OF BIRMINGHAM was built by Thames Iron Works on the Isle of Dogs, London in 1909 as a Thames Class Lifeboat She was paid for by a legacy from the Riley family of Leamington, and named the “William Riley of Birmingham and Leamington" at a cost for £722.9.1d.
-WILLIAM RILEY was was first stationed in the boathouse in Upgang ravine, half a mile from the town of Whitby, North Yorkshire.
+WILLIAM RILEY OF BIRMINGHAM was built by Thames Ironworks on the Isle of Dogs, London in 1909 as a Thames Class Lifeboat She was paid for by a legacy from the Riley family of Leamington, and named the “William Riley of Birmingham and Leamington" at a cost of £722.9.1d.
+WILLIAM RILEY was first stationed in the boathouse at Upgang ravine, half a mile from the town of Whitby, North Yorkshire.
 The lifeboat stayed at Upgang until 1919 when she was transferred to Whitby as the No 2 lifeboat where she remained until 1931.

-A 34ft Thames type self-righting lifeboat with 8ft beam, 3ft 6" amidships, 6ft stern, 3ft4" thwarts, 8" gunwale, 6 relieving tubes, 5ft wooden/iron keel, 16ft bilge keels, 2 water ballast tanks, sold wood wale 5 x 3, overall weight 2 tons 6 cwts., no masts and sails, and 10 coble oars.
+She is a 34 foot Thames type self-righting lifeboat with 8ft beam, 3ft 6" amidships, 6ft stern, 3ft4" thwarts, 8" gunwale, 6 relieving tubes, 5ft wooden/iron keel, 16ft bilge keels, 2 water ballast tanks, sold wood wale 5 x 3, overall weight 2 tons 6 cwts., no masts and sails, and 10 coble oars.
+She is believed to be one of the first boats to be painted in the darker (Oxford) blue rather than the previous lighter (Cambridge) variant of RNLI colours.

 In 1914, WILLIAM RILEY was involved in the ROHILLA disaster.
 The SS ROHILLA was a steamship built in 1906 for the British India Steam Navigation Co. for service between Southampton and Karachi.
 At the outset of the First World War she was requisitioned by the Admiralty and converted into a hospital ship.
 On 29 October 1914 she left Queensferry near Edinburgh with a full complement of 229 people en route for Dunkirk to pick up wounded from the battlefields of France.
 At about 4 am on 30 October 1914, in appalling weather conditions, she struck a reef just south of Whitby harbour.
 Although only 600 metres from shore the extreme conditions made rescue extremely difficult.